 Trick or Treat at a Nursing Home

 Trick or treating with your kids at a local nursing home combines fun with a kind gesture toward others.
 Some of these residents don't get many visitors so seeing your children is a huge treat.
-They give your kids candy and make a big fuss over your children -- the latter being each parent's favorite moment of the trip, of course.
+They give your kids candy and make a big fuss over your children.

 Call the nursing home ahead of time to arrange a visit.
 If you're in a playgroup, see if you can all meet up at the nursing home to trick or treat together.

 Spend an Evening at Church

 Churches typically hold reformation parties or harvest festivals instead of billing the event as a Halloween celebration.
 Kids can wear their costumes, although churches usually ask you not to wear scary costumes and masks.

 Activities for the children include games, costume parades, inflatables, and hayrides.
 Candy is also handed out so the kids get to trick or treat at the church.
 Some churches may even provide a potluck dinner but you're not required to bring food or pay an admission fee to participate.

 Look for signs outside of churches or call any church to find a reformation party or harvest festival.
 The church secretary can probably give you a short list of churches with planned activities.
 Anyone is invited to attend.
 You don't have to be a church member to bring your family.